r-devel/r-project-web/md/about.md

 R, like S, is designed around a true computer language, and it allows users to add additional functionality by defining new functions.
 Much of the system is itself written in the R dialect of S, which makes it easy for users to follow the algorithmic choices made.
 For computationally-intensive tasks, C, C++ and Fortran code can be linked and called at run time.
 Advanced users can write C code to manipulate R objects directly.

 Many users think of R as a statistics system.
-We prefer to think of it of an environment within which statistical techniques are implemented.
+We prefer to think of it as an environment within which statistical techniques are implemented.
 R can be extended (easily) via *packages*.
 There are about eight packages supplied with the R distribution and many more are available through the CRAN family of Internet sites covering a very wide range of modern statistics.

 R has its own LaTeX-like documentation format, which is used to supply comprehensive documentation, both on-line in a number of formats and in hardcopy.